Learn

 Here's a critical fact many miss: changing funds can cancel your insurance within the old fund.
 If you're someone with health issues, making you a tricky candidate for new insurance, this could leave you exposed.
 So before you jump ship, make sure your insurance makes the leap with you.

 Occasionally, it might even make sense keep the old one open just for the insurance.
 We often hear "don't juggle multiple super funds," and that's sound advice.
 Yet, sometimes a moment of “breaking the rules when it's right” arrives in any personal finance journey.
+Of course, it's important to read the PDS and TMDs or speak with a financial advisor before making any decisions.

 C. Making personal contributions to your super